mmohamedibrahim28/mmohamedibrahim28/README.md

 # Hi 👋, I'm Mohamed Ibrahim(Ib)

-An aspiring data scientist from Lagos, Nigeria
+An aspiring data scientist from Canada

 🔭 I’m currently working as a Data Analyst for Bank